RamoFX/mojeklima-ui-react/README.md

 # MojeKlima DMP - UI (React)

+## Overview
-This project was developed as part of a long-term high school graduation project.
+This project was developed as part of my high school graduation requirements.
+It showcases some of my skills in front-end development, utilizing modern web technologies.

-The project utilizes npm for package management.
+## Technologies Used
-The primary UI library is React.
+- **React**: The primary UI library used for building the user interface.
-The application implements the minimum PWA elements (service worker), therefore additional certificates for HTTPS are included in the project.
-It might or might not work for you.
-GraphQL is used to establish a connection and data exchange with the [backend](https://github.com/RamoFX/mojeklima-api-php).
+- **GraphQL**: Utilized for connecting to and exchanging data with the backend.
-The project has been customized for deployment on school servers (package.jsom homepage used as a basename for React Router DOM).
-I am aware that this code is not ideal for long-term maintenance.
+- **PWA Elements**: Implements basic Progressive Web App features, such as a service worker.
+- **NPM**: For package management.
+- **HTTPS Certificates**: Included in the project for service worker to work in the development environment.

+## Deployment
+- **School Servers**: This project was designed for and deployed on school servers, which may affect its functionality in different environments.

+## Future Plans
-I plan to rewrite the web client to Next.js.
+- **Next.js Migration**: I plan to rewrite the web client using Next.js to enhance maintainability and performance.

+## Note
-The backend has already been rewritten to have a better and more structured architecture, and most importantly, the endpoint has changed, which means that the frontend cannot currently fully interact with the backend.
+Please be aware that due to the [backend](https://github.com/RamoFX/mojeklima-api-php) changes, the frontend may not fully interact with the current backend setup.

 ## Run

-`npm i`
+- `npm i`

-`npm run frontend:start`
+- `npm run frontend:start`